ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 **Response:**

 ```
-"biometrics": [
+{"biometrics": [

         {
           "specVersion" : "MDS Spec version",

-          "data": {	//The entire block is base64.
-One data block for each index or segment
+          "data": {

-            "digitalId": "As per the Digital Id definition.
-No signature is attached.",
+            "digitalId": "Unsigned digital id of the device as per the Digital Id definition..",

             "deviceCode": "A unique code given by MOSIP after successfull registration",

             "deviceServiceVersion": "",

             "bioSubType": "Middle Finger",

-            “purpose”: "Auth  or Registration",
+            "purpose": "Auth  or Registration",
-            “env”:  "target environment",
+            "env":  "target environment",

             "bioValue": "<base64 encoded biometric data (raw image)>",

-            “bioExtract”: <base64 encoded extracted biometric (ISO format)",
+            "bioExtract": "<base64 encoded extracted biometric (ISO format)",

-            “transactionId”: <transaction Id for the current capture>,
             "registrationId": "1234567890",

             "timestamp": "2019-02-15T10:01:57.086+05:30",

             "requestedScore": "<floating point number to represent the minimum required score for the capture.
 This ranges from 0-100>",

             "qualityScore": "<floating point number representing the score for the current capture.
 This ranges from 0-100>"

           },

           "hash": "sha256(sha256 hash in hex format of the previous data block + sha256 hash in hex format of the current data block)",

          "error": {